jm-cook/my-smart-home/nest-hub-dashboard/README.md

 Mushroom cards allow for some degree of customization using a custom theme.
 To achieve what I wanted I have tweaked a copy of the baseline theme to have larger fonts.
 The larger fonts will not work in all situations, and are designed to be used with my bespoke layout.

-You can obtaine a copy of the baseline [mushroom theme at this location](https://github.com/piitaya/lovelace-mushroom-themes).
+You can obtain a copy of the baseline [mushroom theme at this location](https://github.com/piitaya/lovelace-mushroom-themes).
 Follow the instructions to install this or modify them to fit your own needs.
 It is important to give the theme a name that is unique so if you create more than one mushroom theme, be sure to give them different names.